 Use the #2 Phillips Screwdriver to remove the 6 screws that hold the lid onto the battery box.

-There is a light bead of silicon holding the lid to the battery box.
-Use the box cutter to cut this.
+There may be a light bead of silicon holding the lid to the battery box.
+Gently grab the motor wires near the back of the battery box and lift up to dislodge the lid.
 Lift the lid off of the battery box.

-Plug the battery meter wiring connector into the speed controller.
+Plug the battery meter connector into the motor controller.
 Bend the wiring so that it can be tucked in below the charge port.

 Flip the battery box over.